LogoLogo

 • --logger-type=basic disables the fancy log output (with spinners etc.) and just prints a simple line-by-line output.
 Setting GARDEN_LOGGER_TYPE=basic does the same thing.
 You should set that environment variable in CI and other automated environments.

 • --output / -o sets the output format.
 Use this to get structured output from the commands. --output=json outputs JSON, and --output=yaml outputs YAML.
-The structure of the outputs is documented in the reference for most commands.
+The structure of the outputs is documented in for most commands.

 All option flags can be specified with a space or a = between the flag and the value.